Bakedpotato-99/Hearthstone-Deck-Tracker-linux-proton-install/README.md

 ## Step 1.
 Find the Hearthstone Wine prefix

-Start **Battle.net** and **Hearthstone**.
+Start **Battle.net** and **Hearthstone** via Steam.
 Then run the commands below.
 The first block finds where Hearthstone and Proton live, the second saves that info for future use.
 Copy each block separately.

 ```bash
 PID=$(pgrep -f Hearthstone.exe)  # find the process ID of the running Hearthstone